roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 11. How would you horizontally and vertically center align an element using CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>11.
+How would you horizontally and vertically center align an element using CSS?</summary>
   <p>

 To center align an element horizontally and vertically using CSS,